Karen Morrow

 BIO

-Karen is a Professor of Environmental Law at the Hillary Rodham Clinton School of Law, Swansea University, in Wales.
-Her expertise lies in the theoretical and practical aspects of public participation in environmental law and policy and on gender and the environment.
-She earned her LLM (Public Law) from King’s College London and her LLB (hons) from the Queen's University Belfast.
-Over the years, her research has covered topics such as the governance challenges of the Anthropocene, climate change, the land-use planetary boundary, and issues around payment for ecosystem services.
+Karen is Professor of Environmental Law at the Hillary Rodham Clinton School of Law, Swansea University, Wales.
+Her expertise lies in the theory and practice of public participation in environmental law and policy, and gender and the environment.
+She holds an LLM (Public Law) from King's College London and an LLB (hons) from Queen's University Belfast.
+Over the years, Karen’s research has covered topics such as the governance challenges of the Anthropocene, climate change, the land-use planetary boundary, and payment for ecosystem services.

-At THE NEW INSTITUTE, Karen is involved in the program “Governing the Planetary Commons: A Focus on the Amazon”.
+At THE NEW INSTITUTE, Karen was involved in the program “Governing the Planetary Commons: A Focus on the Amazon”.
 She will join us in May 2024.

 PUBLICATIONS